spack/spack/lib/spack/docs/packaging_guide.rst

      version('experimental', git='https://github.com/example-project/example.git',
              branch='experimental')

-  This is not recommended, as the contents of branches change over time.
+  This download method is untrusted, and is not recommended.

 Commits
   Finally, to fetch a particular commit, use ``commit``: